scheme-requests-for-implementation/srfi-126/srfi-126.md

 weak-key-and-value hashtable will delete an association as soon as either the key or value is reclaimed.

+Support for all types of weak and ephemeral hashtables is optional, to aid in adoption of the SRFI by smaller Scheme implementations which would otherwise disregard the SRFI entirely.

 This document uses the `hashtable` parameter name for arguments that must be hashtables, and the `key` parameter name for arguments that must be hashtable keys.